microsoft/copilot-camp/docs/pages/extend-m365-copilot/04-enhance-api-plugin.md

 In this lab you will add additional REST calls to the API and add them to the API Plugin packaging so Copilot can call them.
 In the process you will learn all the places where an API needs to be defined for Copilot.

+!!! note
+    This lab builds on the previous one, Lab E3.
+You should be able to continue working in the same folder for labs E2-E6, but solution folders have been provided for your reference.
+    The finished solution for this lab is in the **/src/extend-m365-copilot/path-e-lab04-enhance-api-plugin/trey-research-lab04-END**.

 ## Exercise 1: Add /projects resource

 In this exercise you will add a /projects resource to the Trey Research API.
 This will allow you to request information about projects using GET requests, and to assign a consultant to a project using a POST request.
 In the process, you'll learn about the **appPackage/trey-Plugin.json** and **trey-definition.json** files as you modify them to add the new projects API calls.